Sudden Valley, WA

 653 people

-As of 2023, 10.8% of Sudden Valley, WA residents (750 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 10.8% of Sudden Valley, WA residents (750 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Sudden Valley, WA was 9.19%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Sudden Valley, WA compared to that of it's neighboring and parent geographies.